ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

    - 'body_protected' takes the serialized parameters from the 'protected' field of the COSE\_Encrypt0 object, i.e., the 'alg' parameter.
    - 'sign_protected' takes the serialized parameters from the 'protected' field of the 'Countersignature version 2' parameter, i.e., the 'alg' parameter.
    - 'external_aad is not supplied.
-   - 'payload' is the ciphertext of the COSE\_Encrypt0 object.
+   - 'payload' is the ciphertext of the COSE\_Encrypt0 object (see below).

-* The 'ciphertext' parameter, with value the ciphertext computed over the topic data to publish.
+The 'ciphertext' field specifies the ciphertext computed over the topic data to publish.
 The ciphertext is computed as defined in {{RFC9052}}{{RFC9053}}, by using the current group key as encryption key, the AEAD Nonce computed as defined in {{ssec-aead-nonce}}, the topic data to publish as plaintext, and the Enc_structure populated as follows:

-   - 'context' takes "Encrypt".
+   - 'context' takes "Encrypt0".
    - 'protected' takes the serialization of the protected parameter 'alg' from the 'protected' field of the COSE\_Encrypt0 object.
    - 'external_aad is not supplied.